 except if my name is in the To or Cc box"

-► The folder name "CustomerCopies" should be replaced with whatever folder name you have that you want these emails to go into.
+► The folder name "CustomerCopies" should be replaced with whatever folder name you have into which you want these emails to go.

 1.)
 Log into your Google Mail account.

 2.)
 Click here to navigate to "Labels" in settings.

 3.)
 Under the "Labels" section, click the "Create new label" button.